VinayIN/Myendtris/README.md

 ## Publication:

-Krol, L. R., Freytag, S.-C., & Zander, T. O. (2017).
+`Krol, L. R.`, `Freytag, S.-C.`, & `Zander, T. O.` (2017).
 Meyendtris: A hands-free, multimodal Tetris clone using eye tracking and passive BCI for intuitive neuroadaptive gaming.
 In Proceedings of the 19th ACM International Conference on Multimodal Interaction (pp. 433–437).
 New York, NY, USA: ACM. doi: 10.1145/3136755.3136805